 Sales or issuances of a large number of shares of common stock in the public market (including pursuant to the equity line of credit transaction that we entered into with Ascendiant Capital Partners, LLC) or the perception that sales may occur could cause the market price of our common stock to decline.
-As of February 24, 2012, there were 59.6 million shares of common stock issued and outstanding.
-This prospectus covers 15,340,361 of shares of common stock registered for resale, including up to 11,977,714 shares of common stock that may be issued pursuant to warrants or other convertible securities.
-Since such shares were registered, and as of February 24, 2012, 5,365,605 of the 11,977,714 shares of common stock have been issued pursuant to the convertible securities.
-Therefore, the amount of shares registered for resale constitutes a significant percentage of the issued and outstanding shares and the sale of all or a portion of these shares could have a negative effect on the market price of our common stock.
-Significant shares of common stock are held by our principal shareholders, other Company insiders and other large shareholders may only sell their shares of common stock in the public market pursuant to an effective registration statement or in compliance with Rule 144.
+As of October 5, 2012, there were approximately 91.0 million shares of common stock issued and outstanding.
+On April 2, 2012, we registered 7,600,000 shares of common stock for resale.
+In 2011, the Company also registered for resale up to 15,340,361 shares of common stock.
+Therefore, the amount of shares registered for resale constitutes a significant percentage of the issued and outstanding shares of the Company, and the sale of all or a portion of these shares could have a negative effect on the market price of our common stock.
+Significant shares of common stock are held by our principal shareholders, other Company insiders and other large shareholders.
+As "affiliates" (as defined under Rule 144 of the Securities Act ("Rule 144")) of the Company, our principal shareholders, other Company insiders and other large shareholders may only sell their shares of common stock in the public market pursuant to an effective registration statement or in compliance with Rule 144.

-Some of the present shareholders have acquired shares at prices as low as \$0.001 per share, whereas other shareholders have purchased their shares at prices ranging from \$0.07 to \$0.75 per share.
+Some of the present shareholders have acquired shares at prices as low as \$0.001 per share, whereas other shareholders have purchased their shares at prices ranging from \$0.05 to \$0.75 per share.

-FUTURE ISSUANCE OF COMMON STOCK RELATED TO CONVERTIBLE NOTES PAYABLE MAY HAVE A DILUTING FACTOR ON EXISTING AND FUTURE SHAREHOLDERS.
+FUTURE ISSUANCE OF COMMON STOCK RELATED TO CONVERTIBLE NOTES PAYABLE AND RELATED WARRANTS MAY HAVE A DILUTING FACTOR ON EXISTING AND FUTURE SHAREHOLDERS.

-On May 19, 2011, we entered into a Securities Purchase Agreement ("Agreement") with Gemini Master Fund, Ltd. and Ascendiant Capital Partners, LLC ("Investors") pursuant to which the Company issued \$1.2 million in principal amount of 10% convertible debentures which are due May 1, 2012, together with 5-year warrants to purchase 2,400,000 shares of the Company's common stock.
+On May 19, 2011, we entered into a Securities Purchase Agreement ("Agreement") with Gemini Master Fund, Ltd. ("Gemini") and Ascendiant Capital Partners, LLC ("Investors") pursuant to which the Company issued \$1.2 million in principal amount of 10% convertible debentures which were due May 1, 2012 and was extended to September 30, 2012 on March 12, 2102 and to September 30, 2013 on August 16, 2012.
+In addition, we issued 5-year warrants to purchase 2,400,000 shares of our common stock.
 The purchase price for the debentures was 83.3% of the face amount, resulting in the Company receiving \$1.0 million, less legal fees, placement agent fees and expenses as set forth below.